-Global Communities operates the largest international network of microfinance institutions in the Middle East, with major operations in Iraq, Jordan, Lebanon and the West Bank and Gaza, as well as institutions in Romania, Ghana and Egypt, all offering small loans to families and entrepreneurs left out of the formal financial sector.
+Global Communities owns Vitas Group, the largest international network of microfinance institutions in the Middle East, with major operations in Iraq, Jordan, Lebanon and the West Bank and Gaza, as well as institutions in Romania, Ghana and Egypt, all offering small loans to families and entrepreneurs left out of the formal financial sector.
+Since 2004, Vitas companies have disbursed more than $3 billion to over 1 million customers with an annual default rate below two percent.

 In addition, Global Communities supports over 600,000 women-led savings groups in Africa, the Americas and India.
 These community-based groups provide participants who cannot access formal financial institutions with a safe place to save money and access small loans, providing the capital they need to start a business or invest in education.
 Beyond the economic benefits, savings groups also provide members with opportunities to gain leadership, public speaking and other key skills which enable them to take an active role in improving the lives of their families and communities.